 //note that the style tag did not exist in original method - JTL modified trying to vertically align the slides

 The ASM Scholarly Monograph Series makes more widely available quality scholarly work relating to the area of world mission.
-The Series welcomes submissions of doctoral dissertations completed in the last five years at universities and theological institutions in North America and around the world.
+The Series welcomes submissions of doctoral dissertations completed in the last three years at universities and theological institutions in North America and around the world.
 Other similar scholarly monographs are also welcome.
-The manuscripts must be in English.
+The manuscripts must be in English and not exceeding 350-400 pages.

-Authors wishing their dissertations or monographs to be considered for the Series must first submit an abstract, table of contents, and a letter explaining the relevance and importance of the study to the ASM Scholarly Monograph Series Editorial Committee Chair, James Krabill.
-If the topic is deemed of interest and appropriate, the Chair will request three hard (i.e., printed, not electronic) copies of the dissertation, one to each member of the Committee.
-These will not be returned.
+Authors wishing their dissertations or monographs to be considered for the Series must first submit an abstract, table of contents, and a letter explaining the relevance and importance of the study to the ASM Scholarly Monograph Series Editorial Committee Chair, James R. Krabill.
+If the topic is deemed of interest and appropriate, the Chair will request a full electronic copy of the dissertation.
 Members of the Series Committee, who may request assistance from expert readers on specialized topics, judge the dissertations.
-Every effort will be made to make a decision on the publication on the dissertation within three months.

-For further information regarding the Series, contact the Editorial Committee Chair, James Krabill.
-The following individuals also serve on the committee.
+For further information regarding the Series, contact the Editorial Committee Chair, James R. Krabill (email@example.com).
+See more at: http://asmweb.org/asm-monographs#sthash.bdf15FHc.dpuf.

 - James R. Krabill, Chair, Adjunct Professor of Missions, Anabaptist Mennonite Biblical Seminary